Ancientrains/sdss-Datathon-team44/README.md

 Since it's a valid probability, we first used a logit transformation to fit a linear model to see how the estimated parameters beheaves and get an basic understanding of how the data over all fitted.
 Due to the heaviely skewed tail to the left, the cluster of data near 1 and the large amount of catagorical predictors compared to continous ones, we failed to extract any usefull result other than we noticed  all the catagorical data are significant in some sense. some other visualizations we did was the modling comparison between shocks between 2024 jan to 2025 dec, accounting for geopolitical shock such as the introduction of tariffs, the election day, major holidays, and the hottest day/coldest day. < put image here >

 ### Key Insights on System-Wide Shelter Capacity Pressure
-My work covers five research questions:
+This analysis addresses the following five research questions:
 | # | Question |
 |---|---|
 | Q1 | Which sectors are most under pressure, and how consistently? |